AbodeSodiq/Drug-Use-Analysis/README.md

 view(all_data(1))
 ````
 ![All Data](https://github.com/AbodeSodiq/Drug-Use-Analysis/blob/main/Tables/02.png)

+## Data Cleaning
-## Extra Column and Unwanted List
+### Extra Column and Unwanted List
-#### The imported list contains 2, 6, 7,8, and 9 columns.
-After observation, The minimum number of columns should be 5 and maximum number of columns should be 7.
+The imported list contains 2, 6, 7,8, and 9 columns.
+After observation, The minimum number of columns should be 5, and maximum number of columns should be 7.
 Extra list(sheet) and unwanted columns are removed.

 #### Indices of the sheets to remove specified
 ````
 unwanted_indices <- c(6, 19, 32)